Is Morning Fasted Exercise Beneficial?

 I would have gone on to tell you the disadvantages far out way any benefits - muscle wastage, blood sugar lows and eating the entire contents of the fridge on returning from the ride, are things that would concern me.

 However, after studying the science, I have completely changed my mind.
 Over the last two years I have been researching the subject on my Sports Nutrition M.Sc. and the science has convinced me that there are definitely benefits to be gained from fasted exercise for most athletes.
 There are also equally important reasons for non-athletes to undertake this practice, however, there are good ways to do it and ways NOT to do it.

 In this article, I will look at the science and try to demystify it, to look at the benefits for all of us to gain some advantages.

-Let me start by saying if you are a young, fit, slim, elite, endurance athlete of 20-years of age, then the benefits are not going to be as pronounced but there are still benefits to be had for this group.
+Additionally, let me say if you are a young, fit, slim, elite, endurance athlete around 20-years of age, then the benefits are not going to be as pronounced, but there are still benefits to be had for this group.

 On the other hand, if you are someone who is trying to lose weight, a masters athlete, or someone simply attempting to improve your aerobic endurance then read on, as this is definately for you becase you can undoubtedly get more “bang for your buck” in doing aerobic exercise and improved body composition occasionally in a fasted state.